-The Preservice Program in Elementary Inclusive Education is both a graduate program and a professional course of study.
+Elementary Inclusive Education is both a graduate program and a professional course of study.
 This rigorous academic program is designed primarily for those who have no (or minimal) formal preparation or coursework in education and are beginning their study of teaching.
-The program leads to an M.A. degree and New York State teacher certification.
-Upon completion of the program, graduates can also apply for teacher certification in states other than New York, and many secure teaching positions elsewhere in the U.S. as well as internationally.

-There are two main components to the program: coursework and student teaching.
+The program leads to an M.A. degree and New York State teacher certifications.
+UStudents may also apply for certification in other states according to state-specific processes and inter-state reciprocal agreements. and many secure teaching positions elsewhere in the U.S. as well as internationally.
+There are two main components to the program: course work and student teaching.
 All M.A. students have a five-year candidacy period in which to complete their degree program.

-40-CREDIT PROGRAM-Elementary only
+44-CREDIT PROGRAM-Elementary Education and Teaching Students with Disabilities